 Furthermore, the Marshall Heights West neighborhood is very unique in that it has one of the highest proportions of one, two, or no bedroom real estate of any neighborhood in America.
 Most neighborhoods have a mixture of home or apartment sizes from small to large, but here the concentration of studios and other small living spaces is at near-record heights.
 With 85.2% of the real estate here of this small size, this most assuredly is a notable feature that makes this neighborhood unique, along with just a handful of other neighborhoods in the U.S. that share this characteristic.

-American households most often have a car, and regularly they have two or three.
-But households in the Marshall Heights West neighborhood buck this trend.
+Most American households own a car or other vehicle.
+Many own two cars or perhaps three.
+In the United States, it is useful to have an automobile not only for commuting, but also for shopping and getting to other services one needs.
+But NeighborhoodScout's analysis revealed that households in the Marshall Heights West neighborhood have a highly unusual car ownership.
 30.8% of the households in this neighborhood don't own a car at all.
 This is more carless households than NeighborhoodScout found in 97.3% of U.S. neighborhoods.

 Did you know that the Marshall Heights West neighborhood has more African ancestry people living in it than nearly any neighborhood in America?
 It's true!
 In fact, 7.6% of this neighborhood's residents have African ancestry.